ercbk/Indiana-COVID-19-Tracker/README.md

   - This chart shows the number of daily positive cases on the y-axis versus the cumulative total of positive cases on the x-axis, where both axes are on a logarithmic scale.
-As policy measures are taken and the transmission rate lessens, the trend will decline and become increasingly vertical.
+When the transmission rate lessens, the trend will decline and become increasingly vertical.

 <img src="plots/density-pos-line-2020-04-30.png" width="3897" />